grapa-dev/grapa/README.md

 ## Setup
 ### Installation
-Suported platforms include Win10, MacOS, Linux.
+Suported platforms include Win64, MacOS, Ubuntu64, Debian32.

 To instally copy the zip for the target platform, unzip, and copy to the exectutable to an apprpriate directory.
 If needed, update the system PATH.
 The binaries are located in the "bin" directory in this GitHub repository.